Time and

 the physical demands for each step of a job, enabling you to see

-more clearly where the problems.
+more clearly where the problems are.

 -